dragonjpg/flight-rising-misc/README.md

 <img width="360" height="411" alt="image" src="https://github.com/user-attachments/assets/fb6b6559-b79a-4f52-9ddb-7144ae70dc80" />

-- This script is compatible with base FR and my dark mode.
+- This script has css-only tooltips that are compatible with base FR and my dark mode.
 - The copy buttons added by the script utilize Flight Rising's existing function, **frCopyToClipboard**, to copy the text to your clipboard.
-- It also adds an alt tag to the existing **Widget**, which has also been relabeled as **Fullsize Widget**.\
+- It also adds an alt tag to the existing **Widget**, which has also been relabeled as **Fullsize Widget**:\
   <img width="350" height="350" alt="image" src="https://github.com/user-attachments/assets/56721231-e713-4ef4-b1e1-cc6ccb663bd6" />\
   Example output: ``[url=https://www1.flightrising.com/dragon/1110482][img alt="PlagueFestival (#1110482)"]https://www1.flightrising.com/rendern/350/11105/1110482_350.png[/img][/url]``
 - It adds the following additional widgets: